 In my early career I worked in leadership development, creating curriculum on values for college students.
-I felt the pull of art and entrepreneurship at an early age, and spent a few years as a starving artist, singing and song-writing for small record label I called One Schoolhouse Music.
+I felt the pull of art and entrepreneurship at an early age, and spent a few years as an independent artist, singing and song-writing for small record label I called One Schoolhouse Music.
 In 1998 I released a full-length album, brightest coldest blue.

 After a few fulfilling and yet long years of recording, gigging, and performing, I could feel myself searching for something else.
 When friends offered me the opportunity to move to Utah to be a part of the first internet boom, I jumped at the chance and became one of the early members of Campus Pipeline.
 It was a great experience and the place where, notably, I met my co-leader Jennifer Mulholland.

 Fate intervened in the form of a cancer diagnosis that took my mother's life in 1999.
 I could hear the world calling me to step more directly into social impact.
 I left Campus Pipeline and became the VP of Productions for the fundraising firm Pallotta Teamworks, responsible for the planning and production of all the company's events.

 The experience at Pallotta Teamworks, in turn, turn led me to co-found my own firm, Event 360.
 For 12 years I served as CEO of the 200-person firm.
 We raised nearly a billion dollars for charity through creating and producing large-scale fundraising events.
 During that time, I came to understand that revenue problems are really strategy problems, and strategy problems are really people problems.
 As such, revenue strategies can only go so far.
 Ultimately, that realization compelled me to step further into creating true impact, and Plenty was born.

 I graduated Phi Beta Kappa from the University of Rochester and have MBA from Kellogg School of Management.
 In spring 2019 I'll earn a second masters degree in Predictive Analytics from Northwestern.